 - Heat olive oil in a large pot or Dutch oven over medium heat.

-- Add onion and garlic and cook 3 to 5 minutes.
+- Add onion and garlic and cook, stirring often, until onion has softened, about 3 to 5 minutes.

 - Stir in tomato paste and cook 1 to 2 minutes.

-- Add sweet potato, carrot, celery, basil, thyme, salt, pepper, bay leaves and chili flakes (if using).
+- Add sweet potato, carrot, celery, basil, thyme, salt, pepper, bay leaves, and crushed red pepper flakes (if using).
 Stir to combine.

 - Pour in canned tomatoes and broth.
-Bring to simmer, reduce to a medium-ish simmer, cover, and cook 20 minutes or until veggies are almost done.
+Stir.
+Bring to a simmer, reduce to a medium-ish simmer, cover, and cook 20 minutes or until veggies are almost done.

 - Add pasta, stir in, and cook 10 minutes.

-- Add peas and corn, stir in and cook 5 minutes or until warmed through.
+- Add peas and corn, stir in, and cook 5 minutes or until warmed through.
 Remove bay leaves and discard.
-Portion and enjoy!Note: Properly store leftovers in an airtight container in the fridge and enjoy within 3 to 4 days.
+Serve and enjoy!Note: Properly store leftovers in an airtight container in the fridge and enjoy within 3 to 4 days.
 Because of the pasta, leftovers may thicken.
-You can thin the soup out with broth should you wish.
+You can thin the soup with more broth or water should you wish.
 Reheat when ready to enjoy.

 - Cut your veggies relatively the same size so they cook evenly.